natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

   in the ``policy.json`` file.

-* The ``group_id_to_child`` value references the IDs of the groups defined in the ``policy.json`` file, and maps the group IDs to specific content.
+* The ``group_id_to_child`` value references the IDs of the groups defined in the ``policy.json`` file and maps the group IDs to specific content.

   For example,  the value for group ``0``, ``i4x://path-to- course/vertical/group_a``, maps to the ``<vertical>`` element with the ``url_name`` equal to ``group_a``.
 Therefore, students in group 0 see the content in that vertical.

 For information about the ``policy.json`` file, see :ref:`Set up Group Configurations in an XML Course`.